flyingpeakock/bwf/README.md

     To be logged in make sure to set the environment variable BW_SESSION to your session key.
 To get the session key run 'bw login'

+PREVIEW
+    By default no preview is shown, but can be toggled using `ctrl-p`.
+The options default to `hidden,wrap,60%` but can be overridden by variable `BWF_FZF_PREVIEW`.

 KEYBINDS
     ctrl-p      toggle preview